 The Orcs garrisoning limaryen Keep can be encountered either inside or outside the keep.
-Once the characters leave the Men-i-Naugrim, northbound, any nightime encounters with Orcs are likely to be with the Orcs from limaryen Keep (01-70% that any Orcs encountered between the edge of the hills around limaryen Keep will be from the keep; 01-85% that Orcs encountered between the edge of the hills and the keep itself will be from the keep).
+Once the characters leave the Men-i-Naugrim, northbound, any nightime encounters with Orcs are likely to be with the Orcs from limaryen Keep (01-70% that any Orcs encountered between the edge of the hills and the keep itself will be from the keep).
 Any Orc casualites from such an encounter must be subtracted from the garrison of the keep.
-Use GM discretion or a random roll to determine whether one, two or three Korlagzrim are involved in an encounter.
-To find which specific Korlagzrim are involved, eliminate two consecutive Korlagzrim from the watchorder listed below and choose from those remaining.
-Which Korlagz-drartul is leading each Korlagz is left to the GM.
+Use GM discretion ar andom roll to determine whether one, two or three Korlagzrim are involved, eliminate two consecutive Korlagzrim from the watch order listed below and choose from those remaining.
+Which Korlagz-drartul is leading each Korlag is left to the GM.